PhearomRatha/UniversityEnrollment-/README.md

     •	Pay tuition fees online.
     •	Get automatic digital receipts.
     •	Check enrollment status anytime.
-    •	Access university announcements and news quickly.
     •	View class schedules and student details easily.
 # 2. User Stories
     •	As a student, I want to pay my tuition fees online so I don’t need to wait in long queues.
     •	As a student, I want digital receipts so I can keep my payment information safe.
     •	As a student, I want to check my enrollment status so I know if my payment is confirmed.
-    •	As a student, I want to see announcements on the app so I stay updated with important news.
+    •	As a student, I want to check my schedules on mobile anytime I want.

 # 3. Features
     •	Login Page: Students sign in with email and password.